jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (d) Kāinga Ora–Homes and Communities:
   (e) Callaghan Innovation:
   (f) Health New Zealand.

+### 23C Government agencies: emergency event response purposes
+(1) This clause applies when regulations made under section 6J declare that it applies in relation to an emergency event.
+(2) Section 18 does not prevent the Commissioner disclosing to a government agency information about a person or entity for the purpose of enabling the government agency to provide or fulfil any duty, obligation, or other thing in relation to any person or entity in connection with an emergency event if—
+  (a) the Commissioner is satisfied it is reasonable, practical, and not undesirable to do so; and (b) the information is readily available; and
+  (c) the Commissioner and the government agency have entered into a written agreement that specifies the information that will be shared.

 ### 24 New Zealand Customs Service: value of imported goods
 Section 18 does not prevent the Commissioner disclosing to the chief executive of the New Zealand Customs Service information for the purpose of assessing the suitability of an arrangement relating to the use of provisional values under the Customs and Excise Act 2018, including the determination of an application to use provisional values.